INDUSTRIAL

 it?)
 The railroads were, and

-remain to be perceived as a big faceless uncaring
+remain to this day; to be perceived as a big faceless uncaring

-night: This horse rider was to lead the locomotive movement and warn pedestrians to yield to the oncoming train.
+Mind you, this is just one paragraph of a multiple page agreement regarding the rights of the Hudson River Railroad to use streets and avenues in Manhattan to convey freight AND passenger trains to Chambers Street Depot.
+The unabridged text may be read by clicking on the excerpt of legislation above.
+It contains some very interesting information to say the least regarding which route the railroad had to follow, distances between cars, and other details lost over time.
+This horse rider was to lead the locomotive movement and warn pedestrians to yield to the oncoming train.
 An escort if you will.
 These horse riders became known as a "West Side Cowboy", or a "Dummy Boy" (after the steam dummy).
 They were also known as the Tenth Avenue (or Eleventh Avenue) Cowboy.
+And when first established, this rider escorted both passenger trains to Chambers Street AND freight trains.
 You will note in a lot of images; these riders appear quite young.
 They were - back in those days when a lad was old enough to ride a horse, he was old enough to work.
 It was not until 1938 that the Fair Labor Standards Act was passed, prohibiting most children under age 16 from working (with exception to agriculture and domestic labor).
 So a lot of young men, no older than their early teens; were seen at work and this position was no exception.

-Report of the Commission to Investigate the Surface Railroad Situation in the City of New York - 1918 The Port of New York, Volume 1 and Volume 2, by Carl W. Condit - 1981 In 1923; the State reviewed the proposals and the New York Central Railroad now proposed the following: a new line of 11 miles in length consisting of the following: a new swing bridge at Spuyten Duyvil (eliminating the expensive tunneling) a roofed cut through Riverside Park, expansion of the existing freight yards, a viaduct from West 72nd Street to a completely new freight terminal located south of Spring Street and the razing of the old St. John Park's Terminal.
-And by 1924, the State now was requiring electric operation of all trains within the City limits of New York by January 1, 1926 - the Kaufman Act.
+In April 1920, Alfred H. Smith put the case quite succinctly in an address at the Merchants Association of New York City: "Manhattan Island lives on a hand to mouth existence. because of the dearth of warehouses and storage facilities and of modern equipment for handling freight.
+The unnecessary costs and losses yearly are prodigious; [and] none but a rich and growing city could have borne the burden."
+In other words, because of the warehouses and storage facilities on the island, the City feeds and clothes itself from outside supplies.
+Remove the railroad, and you remove the warehouses and industries and income for thousands of people who work at these facilities.
+Remove that and the city withers.
+This statement followed another in which the endless delays of the City and State of New York was criticized and the United States Railroad Administration refusing to grant increases in freight rates, comparable to those in wages.
+It was in short, a statement made to the effect of "shit or get off the pot."
+In 1923; the State reviewed the proposals and the New York Central Railroad now proposed the following: a new line of 11 miles in length consisting of the following: a new swing bridge at Spuyten Duyvil (eliminating the expensive tunneling) a roofed cut through Riverside Park, expansion of the existing freight yards, a viaduct from West 72nd Street to a completely new freight terminal located south of Spring Street and the razing of the old St. John Park's Terminal.
+And by 1923, the State of New York was now demanding electric operation of all trains within the City limits of New York by January 1, 1926 - the Kaufman Act.
 This is covered in detail in the chapter on the main page of this website: Kaufman Act Multiple railroads operating freight terminals in the City of New York vehemently objected to the Kaufman Act, and the most outspoken of all was the New York Central; as most of their trackage was in the streets.
 The use of a ground level electric third rail was not feasible (unless you wanted to electrocute some residents on a daily basis - the cure was more deadly than the disease); overhead trolley wire had already been forbidden in the City; and electric battery locomotives were not sufficiently advanced to consider.
 Think about this: here we are in 2024, 100 years later, and battery locomotives still are not reliable enough to warrant widespread use or acceptance in a freight railroad capacity!
 The railroads fought tooth and nail to overturn the Kaufman Act, and for good reason: electrification would be prohibitively expensive, and for one other reason we will get to in a moment.
 This delay in enactment of the Kaufman Act bore some tasty fruit of an unexpected flavor.
 This was because in the five years of court battles and injunctions over the Kaufman Act and "electrification", a new breed of locomotive was nearing successful and widespread use: the Diesel-electric.
 A Diesel oil compression ignition engine would turn a generator, and would provide its own power.
 Up until this point the diesel-electric was not suited for long haul use because of durability of the engine and the required power.
 Direct drive internal combustion locomotives lacked finesse.
 Diesel electrics had only just become satisfactory for yard and switching service over the previous year; and in the form of Central Railroad of New Jersey #1000, a switch engine built by American Locomotive (body), General Electric (electrical systems) and prime mover built my Ingersoll Rand.
 The locomotive was in daily use at their Bronx Terminal.
 But the technology still had not quite reached maturity or reliability for "over the road" heavy freight use..
 Fortunately, the chief engineer of the Public Service Commission: William C. Lancaster recognized this new form of motive power:

 In 1924, a prototype General Electric - Ingersoll Rand model X3-1 locomotive, better known by its construction number: #8835; was fitted with an inline six cylinder (10" x 12" cylinders) diesel engine constructed by Ingersoll-Rand utilizing the Price-Rathbun design and solid injectors.
 This engine in turn powering an electrical generator designed by General Electric.
 This in turn supplied electricity to traction motors with voltage and current being regulated using controls designed a few year prior by Hermann Lemp of General Electric.
 The carbody was a left over, laying around at General Electric's Erie, PA facility. . #8835 would be "unveiled" on February 28, 1924 to the representatives of the railroads showing interest in a diesel locomotive: Baltimore & Ohio, Pennsylvania, Boston & Maine, New York Central, Reading & Lehigh Valley.
 While the men were impressed, they remained unconvinced of the design which had not seen day to day service.
 So, beginning in June 1924, and for the next thirteen months, the unit went through rigorous (and to some extent, abusive) testing on ten different railroads and three industries (to which the locomotive had been leased on a trial basis). #8835 would come to spend 2½ months operating on the West Side of Manhattan along Tenth and Eleventh Avenues for the New York Central Railroad: